-Founded in 1976, the Hastings International and Comparative Law Review ("HICLR") was one of the first law journals in the country dedicated exclusively to legal discourse on the most pressing international and comparative legal issues.
-As a resource for both academics and practitioners, HICLR provides a forum for exchanging ideas on public and private international law.
+Founded in 1976, the UC Law SF International Law Review (formerly Hastings International and Comparative Law Review) was one of the first law journals in the country dedicated exclusively to legal discourse on the most pressing international and comparative legal issues.
+As a resource for both academics and practitioners, UCLSFILR provides a forum for exchanging ideas on public and private international law.
 The journal is published two times a year and welcomes submissions from around the world.
 Recent topics of discussion in the journal include hybrid war crimes tribunals, the Israeli-Palestinian water conflict, factory occupation in Argentina, and the human rights implications of global climate change.

 Current Issue: Volume 47, Number 1 (2024)

 The Origins and Future of International Data Privacy Law